 From this straight-line position, raise your arms and raise your legs off the floor, creating a sort of V shape, all the while keeping your lower back on the floor.
 Lifting your legs and arms higher will make this exercise slightly easier, but if you really want to torch your core, have your arms and legs raised only slightly off the ground.

 Hold this position for at least 30-seconds, but ultimately as long as you can.
 You can also work yourself up to being able to rock your arms and legs forward and backward to really feel the burn.

 Heel taps are one of the ab exercises that predominately target your lower abs, although they certainly have their benefits for your whole core.

-How to perform: Lie on your back with your knees bent.
-Slightly raise your upper body so your shoulders are off the floor, brace your core and reach with your arms extended so that your right hand touches your right heel, before moving to the other side, with your left hand touching your left heel.
+How to perform this ab exercise: Lie on your back with your knees bent.
+Slightly raise your upper body so your shoulders are off the floor, brace your core and reach with your arms extended so that your right-hand touches your right heel, before moving to the other side, with your left hand touching your left heel.

 If you want to take things to a more advanced level, you can move your heels further away from your body, meaning you need to reach further to touch your heels.
 Whichever way you perform heel taps, keep the movement slow and controlled.
 Going too fast won’t put any real tension on your core, meaning no results.

 The dead bug can be a slightly confusing abs exercise, but once you have the movement nailed down, it can be incredibly beneficial to building some serious core strength.